PavloChaikovskyi/PavloChaikovskyi/README.md

 - 👋 Hi, I’m @PavloChaikovskyi
-- 👀 I’m interested in ...
-Web Development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning ...
-TypeScript, React (Front-End)
+- 🌱 I’m currently learning  AWS Cloud, Docker, Terraform, Linux, Bash, Git
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... chaykovskiypavel@gmail.com
+- 📫 How to reach me chaykovskiypavel@gmail.com

 <!---
 PavloChaikovskyi/PavloChaikovskyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.